Juliaria08/dot/README.md

-# My Dotfiles
+# Julian's DotFiles
-- Some things from polybar and dwm have been modified from https://github.com/Lukesmithxyz
+* Some things from polybar and dwm have been modified from https://github.com/Lukesmithxyz
+* I have nvim and emacs editor configs.
+## Nvim configs
+Nvim configs are located in .config/nvim
+## Emacs configs
+I use doom emacs and the configs are located in .doom.d